h2r/Task-Scoping/aws_readme.md

 # AWS Readme

 These are instructions for running scoping experiments on aws EC2.
 Note that the results in the paper are from experiments run on a laptop using a different set of scripts, NOT in EC2 using the scripts described here.
+You can find a tutorial on using AWS EC2 [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).

 ## Instance parameters
-Other instance configurations should also work.
+These instructions were verified to work using an instance with the following configuration:

-Type: t2.large
+- Type: t2.large

+- AMI
-AMI ID: ami-0ac5a3737d540e82a
+  - AMI ID: ami-0ac5a3737d540e82a

-AMI Name: Deep Learning Base AMI (Ubuntu 16.04) Version 40.0
+  - AMI Name: Deep Learning Base AMI (Ubuntu 16.04) Version 40.0

-AMI Location: amazon/Deep Learning Base AMI (Ubuntu 16.04) Version 40.0
+  - AMI Location: amazon/Deep Learning Base AMI (Ubuntu 16.04) Version 40.0

+- Network
 ## Usage

 Copy the scoping_supplement.zip to your ec2 instance with scp: